usgpo/uslm/USLM-User-Guide.md

 The elements borrowed from XHTML are: `<p>`, `<br>`, `<img>`, `<center>`, `<b>`, `<i>`, `<sub>`, `<sup>`, `<del>`, and `<ins>`.
 In addition to this set, there are other elements which share the same name as XHTML elements, but in those cases, the semantics behind the elements are either not completely similar or are totally different.
 Do not assume XHTML semantics merely because the element name coincides with an XHTML element name.

 ## 1.7 Relationship to Akoma Ntoso
-USLM is not defined to be either a derivative or subset of Akoma Ntoso (http://www.akomantoso.org/).
-It would be premature to define USLM in that way while the effort is still underway in the OASIS (http://www.oasis-open.org/committees/legaldocml) standards group to establish Akoma Ntoso as the XML standard for legislative documents.
+USLM is not defined to be either a derivative or subset of Akoma Ntoso.
+It would be premature to define USLM in that way while the effort is still underway in the OASIS (https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=legaldocml) standards group to establish Akoma Ntoso as the XML standard for legislative documents.
 However, USLM is designed to be consistent with Akoma Ntoso to the extent practicable.
 Many of the element and attribute names in USLM match the Akoma Ntoso equivalents.
 As Akoma Ntoso becomes a standard, and as demand for it emerges, it should be possible to produce an Akoma Ntoso XML rendition of a USLM document through a simple transformation.

 ## 1.8 External Dependencies
 USLM has no dependencies on any other information model aside from the core XML model.
 However, the United States Code titles in USLM currently depend on the Dublin Core and XHTML namespaces.
 USLM supports the optional use of other information models to create composite documents made up of multiple namespaces.
 In particular, the use of the following information models is encouraged: